What Is Sodium Lactate?

-Sodium lactate is a multifunctional ingredient that is commonly used in cosmetics and personal care products as a preservative enhancer, buffering agent, and humectant moisturizer.
+Sodium lactate is a multifunctional ingredient that is commonly used in cosmetics and skincare products.
+Sodium lactate helps to improve the stability of a formulation but also has the added benefit of pulling water-based moisture into the skin.
+The main functions of sodium lactate are as a preservative enhancer, buffering agent, and humectant moisturizer.

 Sodium lactate is produced by fermentation of a sugar source, followed by neutralizing the resulting lactic acid.
-While the names may sound similar, sodium lactate is not chemically similar to lactose (milk sugar).
+While the names may sound similar, sodium lactate is not chemically similar to lactose or the sugar present in milk.
 In fact, most commercially used lactic acids are fermented from dairy-free products such as cornstarch, potatoes, or molasses.

 In addition to use in cosmetics, sodium lactate functions as a preservative, acidity regulator, and bulking agent when added to food.
 Furthermore, sodium lactate is used in the medical field to treat arrhythmias and metabolic acidosis.

 the good:Sodium lactate helps to pull water based moisture into the skin, giving it a hydrated, healthy appearance.
 Sodium lactate also helps to stabilize formulations by buffering pH and acting as a preservative.

 the not so good:Sodium lactate can mildly increase your sensitivity to the sun so make sure you apply enough sunscreen.